Last Updated on January 20, 2023

-Falling somewhere between being family practices and hospitals is Urgent care.
+Falling somewhere between family practices and hospitals is Urgent care.
 It's slightly slower than an ER, and most of your extreme cases will be sent elsewhere, but you'll be exposed to a wide variety of causes and conditions.
-Hiring manager would be keen to read about the cases your have been involved in.
+The hiring manager would be keen to read about the cases your have been involved in.

 - Surgical Centers

-For the PA’s looking to specialize in one type of medicine of procedure, Surgery centers offer the opportunity for just that.
-Everything from cosmetics to orthopedics can be part of your job scope, therefor be clear on the specialty you have been assigned to.
+For the PAs looking to specialize in one type of medicine of procedure, Surgery centers offer the opportunity for just that.
+Everything from cosmetics to orthopedics can be part of your job scope, therefore be clear on the specialty you have been assigned to.

 - Community Health Clinics

 In addition to some emergency care, community health clinics provide the services a family practice would.
 Explain to recruiters exactly what a typical day would entail.

 - Retail Clinics

 Retail clinics, as the name implies, are found in larger retail stores or pharmacies.
 They provide primary medical care, such as flu shots and less-invasive procedures.
 These clinics have specific operating hours.
 They receive many feet, and therefore a variety of patients from all walks of life.
 Your customer service orientation would be of interest to recruiters and hiring managers.

 This is a recent addition to the healthcare world.
 Nurse-managed medical centers offer various services at a lower cost than most healthcare institutions because there is no Physician on-site.
 If you're looking at maybe running your practice, this would be an excellent place to work.
 This experience is also like catnip for hiring managers and looks good on a resume.